-Dashboards are a way for you to organize previously saved stories and combine with other contextual items such as text, images, and embedded content.
+Dashboards are a way to organize previously saved stories and combine them with other contextual items such as text, images, and embedded content.

 Creating visually appealing and relevant dashboards is an important way for a creator to engage with an audience to deliver insights.